peekwez/trading_system/README.md

 ## **Miscellaneous**
 ### Sample Python Script
-This script can be run in [`ipython notebook`](http://localhost:8002) to generate a simple and/or exponential moving average for all tickers whose value is **$2.5** for the specified date
+This script can be run in [`ipython notebook`](http://localhost:8002) to generate a simple and/or exponential moving average for all tickers whose value is less or equal to **$2.5** on the specified date

 ```python
 # -*- coding: utf-8 -*-